 About

-Kinetic, poetic, and visually arresting, Jennifer's work has received critical acclaim.
-She brings her fine arts aesthetic, musical training, and long history in the professional dance and theater worlds to narrative and documentary forms, Dance-for-the-Camera, PSAs, commercials, music videos, live events, and theater.
 Her two award-winning feature documentaries, HOLY MAN: THE USA vs. DOUGLAS WHITE narrated by Martin Sheen, and Finding God in the City of Angels, have both received critical acclaim.
-Her short narrative dance film, Red Earth Calling, won numerous awards at the Maui Film Festival, the Moondance International Film Festival, the Toronto Independent Film Festival, The Eugene International Film Festival, and The Utah Screen Dance Festival.
-Her short film ANIMA is finishing up it's festival run and has screened in over 33 international festivals and has been honored with 13 awards.
-She recently wrapped production on a series she directed for the Power Rangers franchise, her latest film Sacred Hoop is currently in post-production, she has three short narrative dance films in pre-production and a narrative feature in developement.
+Her short narrative dance film, Red Earth Calling, won numerous awards and her short film ANIMA is finishing up it's festival run where it has screened in over 33 international festivals and has been honored with 13 awards.
+She recently wrapped production on a series she directed for the Power Rangers franchise and is in post-production on a short documentary Before We Were Horsemen and a short narrative film Takoja.
+My Grandfather's Altar, a book project she produced, is launching in spring.

 Her film and choreographic work has been presented throughout the United States and abroad.
 Commissions include: the Ford Foundation with Claremont Graduate University, the Guibord Center: Religion Inside Out, Claremont Lincoln University, Housing Works, the Sri Sathya Sai Alumni Association, the national television commercial In The Spirit of Women, The Off Broadway musical It Must Be Love, City University of New York Queens College Dance Department, The Company at Beverly Hills High School, Between the Bones Dance Company, and the Manchester Dance Festival.
 She was a founding member of the Off Center Dance Collective and has performed with choreographers across the country including: Elizabeth Streb, Bebe Miller, Robert Battle, Hannah Khan, Stacey McKenzie, Maureen Breeze and Maedée Duprès.
 Teaching credits include: Princeton University, New York University, City University of New York Queens College, and the Pacific Northwest Ballet.